qossmic/deptrac/README.md

 php deptrac.phar analyze depfile.yml
 ```

 ## Layers

-Deptrac allows you to group different classes in "layers".
+Deptrac allows you to group different classes in *layers*.
 Technically layers are nothing more than collection of classes.

 Each layer has a unique name and a list of collectors, that will look for classes, that should be assigned to this layer